TuomoKu/SPX-GC/README.md

       - `"items":[ {"text": "Hundred", "value": 100}, {"text": "Dozen", "value": 12} ]`
       - `value` is one of the item array values
   - `caption` text of "value" is shown in UI.
 Useful with static graphics.
-  - **Note** additional user interface controls, such as multiline textarea and a file picker, will be added in future releases.
+  - **Note** additional user interface controls, such as multiline textarea and a file picker, will be added in a future release.

 > The developer of the HTML template can consider how to utilize these values, for instance a `dropdown` control can be used to pick the name of the show host, or it can drive other values via javascript in the templates.
 See /ASSETS/templates/smartpx -folder for some inspiration.